User Guide

 VIN & Recall Monitoring

-Moto Shed can monitor your bike's VIN for manufacturer safety recalls and notify you when action is required.
+Moto Shed can monitor a bike, car, or truck VIN for manufacturer safety recalls and notify you when action is required.
 Because recalls can affect safety directly, these alerts are treated with the same urgency as overdue maintenance.

 Entering Your VIN